 Even if you’re in the right mindset, ready to learn, and committed to seeing your event succeed – and honestly, if you’re here reading this, that’s a fair assumption – truly understanding your event’s audio visual technology can be challenging.
 With so many moving parts comprising the sights, sounds, and experiences that you’re eager to convey to attendees, it’s completely understandable if there are a few terms you don’t recognize yet.
 Thankfully, there’s still time before your event to brush up on the basics of AV technology.
 A quick study session will enable you to not only navigate your event’s needs like an industry pro, but also understand the nuances of business contracts for AV service at your venue of choice.
 But before we jump into technical AV technology terms, let’s answer the very basic questions.

 The Pre-Show: Audio Visual Equipment Considerations

 While it might be tempting to jump right into the proverbial wires and plugs of navigating event audio-visual equipment, it’s not where you should start.
 To better understand what AV technology can do for your event, you need to know how you’ll get it all in, out, powered, and connected for use during the event.

-Scenario 1): “We sent the exhibitor order form to the keynote speaker and discovered he needed another microphone.”
+Scenario 1: “We sent the exhibitor order form to the keynote speaker and discovered he needed another microphone.”

-Exhibitor Order Forms: While you undoubtedly have a vision for your event, remember that it isn’t a given that every presenter shares your exact idea of adequate audio-visual coverage.
+- Exhibitor Order Forms: While you undoubtedly have a vision for your event, remember that it isn’t a given that every presenter shares your exact idea of adequate audio-visual coverage.
 An exhibitor order form is essentially a list given to your speakers prior to an event, asking them what specific technology they’ll need to deliver a smooth, clear presentation to your attendees.

-Scenario 2): “We’re planning the load in at 8 am, starting at the loading docks in the rear of the building.”
+Scenario 2: “We’re planning the load in at 8 am, starting at the loading docks in the rear of the building.”

-Load In / Load Out: These terms refer to one of the most important aspects of setting up audio-visual equipment for an event – and believe it or not, they start before a plug ever finds an outlet.
+- Load In / Load Out: These terms refer to one of the most important aspects of setting up audio-visual equipment for an event – and believe it or not, they start before a plug ever finds an outlet.
 Physically moving in speakers, screens, projectors, and control systems at the right time and place is the effort that will keep your event on-track and on-schedule.

-Scenario 3): “We felt pressured to use the in-house supplier, but went with a great third-party provider that had the colored LED light wall that we wanted for the big speech.”
+Scenario 3: “We felt pressured to use the in-house supplier, but went with a great third-party provider that had the colored LED light wall that we wanted for the big speech.”

-In-House Supplier / Third Party Provider: Many larger venues offer either an in-house audio-visual team or have a preferred provider ready to recommend if your event needs one.
-While there are benefits to both approaches, third-party providers – those that aren’t built in to the venue – often offer access to more innovative technology solutions, as they aren’t restricted by the venue budget.
+- In-House Supplier / Third Party Provider: Many larger venues offer either an in-house audio-visual team or have a preferred provider ready to recommend if your event needs one.
+While there are benefits to both approaches, third-party providers – those that aren’t built into the venue – often offer access to more innovative technology solutions, as they aren’t restricted by the venue budget.
 The other side of the coin is that they may be less familiar with the venue and its capabilities – an obstacle that’s easy to overcome, however, with enough time for research.

 Fine Tuning: Physical AV Components